What Are Social Engineering Attacks? (Types & Definition)

 The technical director of Symantec Security Response said that bad guys are generally not trying to exploit technical vulnerabilities in Windows.
 They are going after you instead.
 “You don’t need as many technical skills to find one person who might be willing, in a moment of weakness, to open up an attachment that contains malicious content.”
 Only about 3% of the malware they run into tries to exploit a technical flaw.
 The other 97% is trying to trick a user through some type of social engineering scheme, so in the end, it does not matter if your workstation is a PC or a Mac.

-The most common social engineering attacks come from phishing or spear phishing and can vary with current events, disasters, or tax season.
+The most common social engineering attacks come from Email or SMS phishing or spear phishing and can vary with current events, disasters, or tax season.
 Since about 91% of data breaches come from phishing, this has become one of the most exploited forms of social engineering.

 A. Court Notice to Appear - Scammers are sending phishing emails claiming to come from a real law firm called 'Baker & McKenzie' stating you are scheduled to appear in court and should click a link to view a copy of the court notice.
 If you click on the link, you download and install malware.